 Why offer B2B credit?

-Here are some risks businesses face when offering credit:
+What are the risks businesses face when offering credit

 Risks of offering credit to B2B customers

 - Cash flow impact – The standard credit terms range from 7, 21 to 28 days.
 Waiting for payments can reduce your business’s cash flow, impacting your ability to purchase replacement or other products from suppliers.
 Businesses opt for debtor finance to manage this risk.
 Failure to service the debt can impact your credit rating while potentially risking bankruptcy.

 - Reduced profit margin – Credit sales can also impact your profit margin.
 While the impact is only felt in the P&L ( profit and loss) statement, businesses may fail to consider the impact when pricing their services and products.

 - Large debts – If your business is exposed to large transactions, unpaid debts create a huge dent in your financial health.

 These issues can combine to increase the risk of business failure.
 Per an estimate, 90% of small businesses in Australia fail because of cash flow problems.
 In a report, the ombudsman of Australian Small Business and Family Enterprise highlighted that small businesses are owed $20,000 or more in late payments.
 About 14% are owed $100,000 or more as late payments.

 How can a business credit application form help mitigate risk?

 To balance risks and advantages of offering credit, a B2B credit application form helps simplifies the process of applying for credit and getting approved while reducing errors in specifying credit terms.